agowa/openstack-k8s/README.md

 # openstack-k8s

-Simple k8s deployment within openstack cloud environments
+Simple k8s deployment within openstack cloud environments.
+This project is based upon [Kubespray](https://github.com/kubernetes-sigs/kubespray.git) and tries to fill in the "missing parts".

+As well as providing an ready to run example including a terraform deployment.

 ## How to deploy

+### How to deploy using VS Code

+1. Install all recommended extensions
+1. Open the quick run dialog.
+1. Click on "Run terraform init"
+1. Click on "Run terraform apply"

+### How to deploy from command line

 1. Prepare
     1. Log into your openstack account and download your `openrc.sh` (OpenStack RC File v3) file.